-A Drop 10 Marucci CAT 7 has been on most serious players' short lists for quite a while.
+A Drop 10 Marucci CAT 7 has been on most serious players’ short lists for quite a while.
 Marucci today, officially announced a 2018 version of the slick stick to the delight of many.
-This runs a 2 3/4 barrel built a lot like the Posey 28 they released a few months previous, but is built with the smooth CAT 7 style, AV2 knob and is only available at justbats.com.
+This runs a 2 3/4 barrel built a lot like the Posey 28 they released a few months previous, but is built with the smooth CAT 7 style and the AV2 knob.

 See our BBCOR Marucci CAT 7 Review